Asynchronous adaptive networks: Introduction

 \subsection{Asynchronous Behavior}

-The presentation in \cite{ProcIEEE2014} focused on the case of synchronous networks where data arrive at all agents in a synchronous manner and updates by the agents are also performed in a synchronous manner.
+The survey article \cite{ProcIEEE2014} and monograph \cite{NOW2014} focused on the case of synchronous networks where data arrive at all agents in a synchronous manner and updates by the agents are also performed in a synchronous manner.
 The network topology was assumed to remain largely static during the adaptation process.
-Under these conditions, the limits of performance and stability of these networks were identified in some detail \cite{ProcIEEE2014,NOW2014} for two main classes of distributed strategies including consensus and diffusion constructions.
-In this chapter, we extend the overview from \cite{ProcIEEE2014} to cover {\em asynchronous} environments as well.
-In such environments, the operation of the network can suffer from the interference of various random events including randomly changing topologies, random link failures, random data arrival times, and agents turning on and off randomly.
-Agents may stop updating their solutions or may stop sending or receiving information in a random manner and without coordination with other agents.
-Results in \cite{xiao2013,xiao2013AA,xiao2013BB} examined the implications of asynchronous events on network performance in some detail and under a fairly general model for the random events.
+Under these conditions, the limits of performance and stability of these networks were identified in some detail for two main classes of distributed strategies: consensus and diffusion constructions.
+In this chapter, we extend the overview from \cite{ProcIEEE2014} to cover {\em asynchronous} environments.
+In such environments, the operation of the network can suffer from the occurrence of various random events including randomly changing topologies, random link failures, random data arrival times, and agents turning on and off randomly.
+Agents may also stop updating their solutions or may stop sending or receiving information in a random manner and without coordination with other agents.
+Results in \cite{xiao2013,xiao2013AA,xiao2013BB} examined the implications of such asynchronous events on network performance in some detail and under a fairly general model for the random events.
 The purpose of this chapter is to summarize the key conclusions from these works in a manner that complements the presentation from \cite{ProcIEEE2014} for the benefit of the reader.
-While the works \cite{xiao2013,xiao2013AA,xiao2013BB} consider a broader formulation involving complex-valued arguments, we shall limit the discussion here to real-valued arguments in order not to overload the notation.
-Proofs and derivations are omitted and can be found in the above references; the emphasis is on presenting the results in a motivated manner and on commenting on the relevance of these results and the insights they provide into the operation of asynchronous networks.
+While the works \cite{xiao2013,xiao2013AA,xiao2013BB} consider a broader formulation involving complex-valued variables, we limit the discussion here to real-valued variables in order not to overload the notation and to convey the key insights more directly.
+Proofs and derivations are often omitted and can be found in the above references; the emphasis is on presenting the results in a motivated manner and on commenting on the insights they provide into the operation of asynchronous networks.